Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

     - that's not right
 ~~~

-Rasa doesn't care how you organize the intents, and the corresponding training examples.
+Rasa doesn't care how you organize the intents and the corresponding training examples.
 You can try to avoid complete chaos by writing comments, but then if you run an interactive learning session (Rasa X), all your comments and formatting will be deleted, surprise!
 This is "a known issue".

 Ok, so we have the stories and the intents.
 Now we need to declare the intents in **domain.yml**, like with the previous example, and write the bot's answers for all the different scenarios.